HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 - A tie is a permissible pair where the patients have the same risk score.
 ![](assets/risk_model.png)

-# Explainations using Shapley values(SHAP):
+# Explainations using SHAP:
-- Using a random forest has improved results, but we've lost some of the natural interpretability of trees.
-In this section we'll try to explain the predictions using slightly more sophisticated techniques.
+- Using a random forest has improved results, but there is loss of the natural interpretability of trees.
-- We choose to apply SHAP (SHapley Additive exPlanations), a cutting edge method that explains predictions made by black-box machine learning models (i.e. models which are too complex to be understandable by humans as is).
+- SHAP (SHapley Additive exPlanations), is a cutting edge method that explains predictions made by black-box machine learning models (i.e. models which are too complex to be understandable by humans as is).
 - Given a prediction made by a machine learning model, SHAP values explain the prediction by quantifying the additive importance of each feature to the prediction.
 SHAP values have their roots in cooperative game theory, where Shapley values are used to quantify the contribution of each player to the game.
 - Although it is computationally expensive to compute SHAP values for general black-box models, in the case of trees and forests there exists a fast polynomial-time algorithm.
 For more details, see the [TreeShap paper.](https://arxiv.org/pdf/1802.03888.pdf)